mrousavy/Cirilla/README.md

   </p>
 </p>

-**This bot is currently private because I haven't fully tested every feature yet.
-For now you can test it [here](https://discord.gg/ebXZnFX)**

 # Features
 Cirilla is a multi-use Discord Bot with many functionalities like:
 * A whole **XP System** _(disabled by default)_